-Educating our staff was the single most important thing we could have done.
+Educating our staff was the single most important thing we have done.
 Our team is the first touchpoint to our practice for patients.
 Providing our team with basic knowledge and the ability to speak intelligently about myopia management helped to build patient confidence in our practice.
-From the receptionist to the techs, our staff are the ones who will field the questions before the patient sees the doctor.
+Remember, from the receptionist to the techs, staff are the ones who first field the questions before the patient sees the doctor.

 Myopia control can offer tremendous practice-building opportunities while also allowing patients to minimize their risk for ocular disease—preserving their vision and quality of life.

-The ICD-10 codes for diseases of the eye are designated with the letter “H”, for myopia the ICD-10 is H52.1.
+for diseases of the eye are designated with the letter “H”, for myopia the ICD-10 is H52.1.
 For degenerative myopia it is H44.2.
 Unfortunately the H52.1 myopia code is most often not reimbursable by medical insurances however it is by Medicaid and VCPs.
-Degenerative myopia however is reimbursable by medical insurances, VCPS and Medicaid.
-Currently there is no CPT code for myopia management, and no set process on how myopia control treatments should be billed and reimbursed.
-Oftentimes the bulk of the financial responsibility falls on the patient.
-Here are some tips based on how I may bill for various treatment modalities.
+Degenerative myopia, however, is reimbursable by medical insurances, VCPS, and Medicaid.

 As we touched on above a large portion of myopia control costs are left to the responsibility of the patient.
 Some patients may have the option to use their Flex Spending Accounts to cover the residual costs not that were not covered by insurance.